PLEDGE Ghana supports 1,300 children with education materials - Ghanaian Times

 He added: “For the children in school, we are providing school supplies and this include; uniforms, bag packs, exercise books, sandals, pens and pencils so that they will have no excuse not to be in school”.

-Those who are not in formal education were given auto mechanic equipment, sewing machines and hairdryers among others depending on their area of trade.
+Those not in formal education were given auto mechanic equipment, sewing machines and hairdryers among others depending on their area of trade.

 Mr Nabin said selected community members were trained and supported to help address some of the challenges in their communities to ensure children were enrolled and stayed in school for learning.